BAM-PFA/cinefiles-backup-log/README.md

 # CineFiles Backup Log Maker

 This is a set of scripts that produce a CSV log of redundant backups of images for [CineFiles](bampfa.org/cinefiles) and generates an HTML table view of that CSV.
-The CSV generator uses imagemagick `mogrify` to produce a base64 encoded version of each image for reference.
+The CSV generator uses imagemagick `mogrify` to produce a ~~base64 encoded~~ `.png` version of each image for reference.

 ## Usage